nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 * Select a machine learning model
 * Prepare the collected data to train the machine learning model
 * Test your machine learning system using test data
 * Validate and improve the machine learning model.
-Most of the time you will need to search for more training data within this iterative loop.
+Most of the time you need is to search for more training data within this iterative loop.

 .. image:: /images/ml-process.png